 What is the Empire State Building Made From?

 The Empire State Building is constructed from a steel frame with a limestone facade.
-The use of steel frames combined with the invention of elevators is what made it possible to build skyscrapers to such dizzying heights, and the technique is still used in skyscraper construction to this day.
+The use of steel frames combined with the invention of elevators is what made it possible to build skyscrapers to such heights, and the technique is still used in skyscraper construction to this day.

 Why is it Called the Empire State Building?